Find and fix writing mistakes instantly

 - You work.
 (Both singular and plural.)

-Finally, you have third person singular and third person plural.
-You use the third person while discussing someone, or a group of people other than yourself and who you’re speaking directly to.
+Finally, you have third person singular and third person plural in typical verb conjugation English use.
+You use the third person while discussing someone or something else; or discussing a group of people or a group of things, other than yourself and other than the person who you’re speaking to in the conjugation of verbs.

 In the third person singular form you refer to one person using the words he, she, it, a noun, or a proper noun.
 With the plural form, when referencing a group of people other than yourself, you use the word they.